lowdefy/lowdefy-example-case-management/README.md

 This example focuses on building a rich UI for a hypothetical case management app, in a customer relations setting.

 It provides a interface where cases can be searched and filtered.
 Cases have a status that can be changed, and can be commented on, flagged, escalated, or closed.
-The interface has some elements, like past order count, that are generated at random, but it would be possible that this data is looked up from real customer data.

 The main purpose of this example is to show what types of apps can be built with Lowdefy, how to construct rich UIs, and how the MongoDB connection can be used.